Revisiting Invex Functions: Explicit Kernel Constructions and Characterizations: Explicit kernel constructions for invex functions

 As shown in Section \ref{sec_rel}, pseudoconvex functions are a subclass of quasiconvex functions, and thus, they always have convex sublevel sets.
 In contrast, invex functions can have nonconvex sublevel sets.
 We construct invex functions that are not pseudoconvex by a separable sum.
 Such examples are important in signal processing \cite{pinilla22,pinilla24}.
 A sum of pseudoconvex functions is not necessarily pseudoconvex, but the invexity is preserved if the sum is separable.
 The following result is also shown in \cite{pinilla24}.

 \begin{thm} Let $f:\rn\to\r$ be the function defined by \e{ f(x)=\sum_{i=1}^n f_i(x_i). } If $f_i:\r\to\r$ is invex with a kernel function $\eta_i:\r\to\r$, then $f$ is invex with a kernel function \e{ \eta(x,y)=[\eta_i(x_i,y_i)]_{i=1}^n } where $[a_i]_{i=1}^n\in\rn$ is the vector whose $i$-th component is $a_i\in\r$. \end{thm} \begin{proof} $\partial f(x)=\{[\xi_i]_{i=1}^n \mid \xi_i\in\partial f_i(x_i)\}$ directly follows from Definition \ref{dfn_cla}.
-We obtain \e{\ald{ f(y)-f(x) &= \sum_{i=1}^n (f_i(y_i)-f_i(x_i))\\ &\ge \sum_{i=1}^n \xi_i \eta_i(x_i,y_i)\\ & = \ang{\xi,\eta(x,y)} }} for any $\xi=[\xi_i]_{i=1}^n\in\partial f(x)$ with $\xi_i\in\partial f_i(x)$. \end{proof}
+We obtain \e{ f(y)-f(x)= \sum_{i=1}^n (f_i(y_i)-f_i(x_i)) \ge \sum_{i=1}^n \xi_i \eta_i(x_i,y_i) = \ang{\xi,\eta(x,y)} } for any $\xi=[\xi_i]_{i=1}^n\in\partial f(x)$ with $\xi_i\in\partial f_i(x)$. \end{proof}

 The following three examples are known as invex regularizers in signal processing \cite{pinilla22,pinilla24}.
 The invexity is proved by directly checking that every stationary point is globally optimal in \cite{pinilla22}.
-However, it can be proved in a simpler and more structured way by using Theorems \ref{thm_comp} and \ref{thm_sep}.
+However, it can be proved in a simpler and more structured way by using Theorem \ref{thm_sep} and Corollaries \ref{crl_log}-\ref{crl_frac}.